romeliyan/SIIS/README.md

-## This following document contains the user guide for installation and initial setup of the School
+## This following document contains the user guide for installation and initial setup of the SIIS

 Management System developed by the members of this project.